json-schema-form/angular-schema-form-add-ons/documentation/extending.md

 *Note: The createDirective step has been deprecated and is no longer necessary*

-At this stage, we might have a working add-in.
+At this stage, we might have a working add-on.
 However, normally, the template needs to be developed further:

 ### Scope and helper functions